UMhlabuyalingana Local Municipality

-uMhlabuyalingana Local Municipality is one of the five municipalities in the jurisdiction of uMkhanyakude District Municipality, situated in the northeastern part of KwaZulu-Natal Province in South Africa.
-The municipality is one of the poorest municipalities in the country; it encompasses a World Heritage Site and several areas under environmental protection.
+uMhlabuyalingana Municipality (UMasipala wakwa Mhlabuyalingana) is a local municipality within the uMkhanyakude District Municipality, in the northeastern part of the KwaZulu-Natal province of South Africa.
+The municipality is one of the poorest in the country.
+It encompasses a World Heritage Site and several areas under environmental protection.
+Areas of conservation and environmental interest within or adjacent to the uMhlabuyalingana area include the Tembe Elephant Park, iSimangaliso Wetland Park (a World Heritage Site), the Suni-Ridge Sand Forest Park, and the Phongolo Nature Reserve.